 Frozen Thunder at Canmore Nordic Centre Provincial Park makes skiing in October possible!
 The ski trail is comprised of stored machine-made snow that allows biathlon and cross-country skiers to start training early in the season.

-Wainwright Dunes Ecological Reserve is part of a large and diverse area of sand dune, outwash and kame moraine; some dunes reach heights of 30 metres.
+Wainwright Dunes Ecological Reserve is part of a large and diverse area of sand dune, outwash and kame moraine; some dunes reach heights of 30 meters.

 Hike more, worry less.
 People come to Alberta Parks to enjoy the great outdoors - to connect with friends, family and the natural world.
 It’s a proven fact that there are positive physical and mental health effects by viewing or being active in natural settings.
 Sometimes all you need is to change your altitude and get fresh air.